-Rationale Well-managed disposal of waste protects the environment from harm and sustains the natural environment Significant negative effects on the local community There are potentially significant negative effects to community well-being as a result of this activity: People on fixed incomes may find it difficult to meet rising disposal costs.
+Rationale Well-managed disposal of waste protects the environment from harm and sustains the natural environment Significant negative effects on the local community • People on fixed incomes may find it difficult to meet rising disposal costs.
 This could result in an increase in fly-tipping.
-Contribution to community outcomes Healthy and resilient communities Healthy and improving environment Major aspect of the service for statement of service provision Waste to landfill (tonnage) Waste diverted from landfill (tonnage and percentage of total waste)
+Contribution to community outcomes Healthy and resilient communities Healthy and improving environment Major aspect of the service for statement of service provision 1.
+Waste to landfill (tonnage) 2.
+Waste diverted from landfill (tonnage and percentage of total waste)